 Cons:

-- Best suited for larger spaces, so it may be more dehumidifier than needed for small rooms.
+- Best suited for larger spaces, so it may be more than small rooms need.

-- Continuous drainage setup may require access to a suitable drain location.
+- Continuous drainage requires a suitable drain location.

 PLUSCENT 32 Pint Dehumidifier for Large Rooms